pivotal-sadubois/guestbook/catalog/docs/index.md

-# Newsletter Applicaiton
-This Project has been designed as a demo application for the Tanzu Applicaiton Platform (TAP).
-The Demo currently only implements the User Profile Management as part of the Guestbook application and is basing on a the guestbook-user-db, guestbook-user-svc and the guestbook-ui.
+# Newsletter Application This Project has been designed as a demo application for the Tanzu Applicaiton Platform (TAP).
+The Demo currently only
+implements the User Profile Management as part of the Guestbook application and is basing on a the guestbook-user-db, guestbook-user-svc and the guestbook-ui.

 The picture below shows the architecture of the Newsletter Application:
 ![guestbook-architecture](images/newsletter.jpg)

+### Applicaiton Components
+- Newsletter User Interface (newsletter-ui)
+- Newsletter User Service (newsletter-user-service)
+- Newsletter User Database (newsletter-user-db)
+- Newsletter Sailing Service (newsletter-mailing-service)

 Applicaiton Components
-- newsletter-ui - Is an AngularJS Frontent for the Guestbook User Profile Management and interacts directly with the user-profile-backend
-- user-service - Is a spring boot REST API service and acts as a backend for the User Profile Management Service
-- user-db - PostgrSQL Database backend as persistent storage for the user profiles.
-- mailing-service - The mailing-service is responsible for sending the newsletter to the recipients provided by the user-service app
+- Newsletter User Interface (newsletter-ui)
+- Newsletter User Service (newsletter-user-service)
+- Newsletter User Database (newsletter-user-db)
+- Newsletter Mailing Service (newsletter-mailing-service)

 ## Newsletter User Interface (newsletter-ui)
 The Newsletter User Interface is a Web Frontent basing on AngularJS that allows user to signup to the Newsletter.
 The Interface allows users to